 By teaching this way, students see themselves in a larger world.
-They experience math as a global competency, and get really excited to explore solutions to problems that haven’t been solved yet.
+They experience math as a global competency, and get really excited to explore solutions to problems that haven’t been solved yet by adults.

 This is truly math that matters for the next generation.